jakujobi/AkujobiP1Shell/docs/reviews/phase2_1_review/PHASE_2_1_REVIEW.md

 ## Final Verdict

-### ✅ **APPROVED FOR PRODUCTION**
+###  SUCCESS **APPROVED FOR PRODUCTION**

 This is **excellent work** from the junior developer.
 The code is:
-- ✅ Functionally correct
+-  SUCCESS Functionally correct
-- ✅ Well-tested (92% coverage)
+-  SUCCESS Well-tested (92% coverage)
-- ✅ Well-documented
+-  SUCCESS Well-documented
-- ✅ Follows best practices
+-  SUCCESS Follows best practices
-- ✅ No critical or major issues
+-  SUCCESS No critical or major issues
-- ✅ Ready for integration
+-  SUCCESS Ready for integration

 ### What Went Well